-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs and federal resources from agencies such as the Department of Mental Health, the Department of Health Services, housing authorities, and the Department of Veterans Affairs.

-There are several programs offered in Service Planning Area 8 that target different client groups to help avoid becoming homeless.
+There are several programs offered in SPA 8 that target different client groups to help avoid becoming homeless.
 A brief description of each program is provided below.
 Additionally, there is a federal program serving veterans and their families in the effort to end veteran homelessness.

 Coordinated Entry System (CES) - The CES is a framework that unites regional providers working collaboratively to house chronically homeless individuals.
 Using a common assessment tool, individuals are prioritized into the most appropriate housing based on their needs.
-The CES also coordinates county and federal resources from agencies such as the Department of Mental Health, the Department of Health Services, housing authorities, and the Department of Veterans Affairs.
+The CES also coordinates county